tvondra/pg_check/README.md

 (compared to the heap).

-This extension **does not** implement correcting any of the issues, nor it does not fully check the index structure (except for the generic page checks mentioned above).
-The extension does not support index types other than b-tree.
+This extension **does not** implement correcting any of the issues, nor it fully checks the index structure (except for the generic page checks mentioned above).
+The extension does not support index types other than b-tree (yet).

 Installation